Ghostery-Dawn-Mac-License/Ghostery-Dawn-Mac/README.md

 ## Additional Information for macOS Users

-<a href="#">Moho Pro</a> is often chosen by Mac users who want a dedicated 2D animation and motion graphics solution that respects platform conventions.
+<a href="#">Ghostery Dawn</a> is often chosen by Mac users who want a dedicated privacy browser and ad blocker solution that respects platform conventions.
 Its focused interface avoids unnecessary distractions and helps people stay in control of their workspace even during longer sessions.

 In practice, the app slots neatly into broader <a href="#">macOS workflows</a>.
 It cooperates with system utilities, cloud services and automation tools, so users do not need to reinvent their entire setup.
 Instead, they can extend what they already have with a reliable, specialized component.

-For teams and professionals, Moho Pro offers a clear path to repeatable results.
+For teams and professionals, Ghostery Dawn offers a clear path to repeatable results.
 Settings can be standardized, documented and shared so everyone works from the same foundation.
 Over time, this consistency reduces friction and supports a healthier, more maintainable workflow.

 ---